Rahilsamani/portfolio/README.md

 └── README.md
 ```

+## Journey of Animation

+The **"Journey of Animation"** section offers an engaging way to highlight my career and personal milestones.
+It utilizes animated transitions and curated images to create a visual timeline that represents:

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.